House of Love (Amy Grant album)

-House of Love is the eleventh studio album by Pop singer Amy Grant, released in 1994.
+House of Love is the eleventh studio album by Christian and Pop singer Amy Grant, released in 1994.

 The album is the follow-up to her quintuple-platinum 1991 release Heart in Motion.
 Although House of Love sold less than half of what its predecessor sold, it similarly combines pop music with Christian values.
 "Lucky One" was the album's biggest hit at No. 18 Pop and No. 2 Adult Contemporary in the U.S., followed by the title song and a remake of Joni Mitchell's "Big Yellow Taxi".
 "Say You'll Be Mine" also was a UK Top 50 hit.
 When it was released in 1994, House of Love was the biggest initial release in Christian music history, shipping almost a half million copies on its first day alone.

 Copies of this album sold in Europe, Australia, and Japan feature the additional track "Politics of Kissing".
 Some of the album's other tracks garnered more notice later on when covered by other artists.
 "The Power" (written by Tommy Sims and Judson Spence) is featured on Cher's 1998 album Believe, and Vanessa Williams had an AC hit with her version of "Oh How the Years Go By" (written by Simon Climie and Will Jennings) from her 1997 album Next.

 In 2007, House of Love was reissued and digitally remastered by Grant's new record label, EMI/Sparrow Records.
 The remastered edition is labeled with a "Digitally Remastered" logo in the 'gutter' on the CD front.